Montana/quarrel/README.md

 Simple text based fighting game written in Python.
 Dustin vs Montana.
 # Usage

-Open your terminal, make sure you make quarrel executable, and of course you have Python installed
+Open your terminal, make sure you make quarrel executable, and of course you have Python installed.

 ```
 chmod u+x quarrel.py